The Driver's Handbook

 Take charge of building your driving skills and experience:

 - As a learner driver, get as much supervised driving practice as possible.
-Learner drivers who have around 120 hours of supervised practice have been shown to have substantial crash reductions - up to 35%.
+Learner drivers who have around 120 hours of supervised practice have been shown to have substantial reductions in crashes.

 - Learn to drive defensively - defensive driving involves learning to anticipate trouble before it happens.
 The competency based (log book) scheme for obtaining a driver's licence uses a defensive driving approach, as do many driving instructors.
 Defensive driving courses will improve all aspects of your driving.